How to Make WWWow with

 Such tools can help automate processes like compiling computer source code into binary code, packaging it, and running automated tests.

-That helps to reduce repetitive tasks, improve the quality of the end product, and saves time and money.
+That helps to reduce repetitive tasks, improve the quality of the end product, and save time and money.
 Moreover, dedicated tools make it possible to establish best practices for software delivery and continuous integration.

 3. Automate Builds